episanchez/yeoku/README.md

 testWorld.getComponentManager().getComponentTypeByName('NewComponent'); // should be give a NewComponent's type (entity.WarriorComp); // should be have the next properties {rawData: null, intData:0}
 ```

-## Todo

-- Don't call the super when the class are not instanciated
-- Entity Archetype (Build with componentManager in the World or with Component Class)
-- Implement should sync entity system and delayed systems

 ##License